yash-sharma1/docs-site/docs/keys.md

 ## Introduction

 Binance Chain CLI has a sub-command named `keys` to manage private keys.
-It's kinda like a wallet to manage keys for users.
+It is a key store to manage keys for users.

 You can add a new key or import a key from seed.
 Then you can list the keys added and show the detail info of a specific key.
 You can also delete the given key or update the password used to protect private key.